Azdaroth/Azdaroth.github.io/source/_posts/2014-01-04-test-driven-rails-part-1.markdown

 <h3>Presenters</h3>

 <p>Most of the time tests are not that essential for the presenters – they contain presentation logic, often related to nice formatting and, unless it is somehow business-critical, you don’t have to test it.
 If you have some complex logic, consider moving it to a separate class and write test for the new object (maybe <code>DateFormatter</code>?).
-Personally I write tests for methods, where few scenarios are possible (i.e. the contain conditionals) – it serves as a nice documentation and gives instant information how it works.</p>
+Personally I write tests for methods, where few scenarios are possible (i.e. they contain conditionals) – it serves as a nice documentation and gives instant information how it works.</p>

 <p>I wouldn’t write test for the following usecase:</p>